Facebook Pixel Skip to main content

 If agricultural land is so mathematically superior to residential real estate, why isn't every IT executive in Bangalore buying 5 acres in the countryside?
 The answer is simple: Execution risk.

 Historically, buying raw farmland was a nightmare for an urban professional.
 The classic "unmanaged" model requires you to source reliable local labor, negotiate with neighboring farmers over water rights, sink expensive deep borewells (with no guarantee of hitting water), and physically drive out every week to ensure no one has encroached on your boundaries.
-It was a second full-time job.
+It was a second full-time job — which is precisely why an eco farm near Bangalore under professional management transforms this equation entirely.

 The Birth of the "Managed Farm"